Yahoo Edgecast, Session-Based Playback

 Outcomes

-User engagement jumped 35% within months of launch — viewers who previously bounced during live events were now staying, rewinding, and catching up.
+User engagement jumped 35% within months of launch.
+Viewers who previously bounced during live events were now staying, rewinding and catching up.
 Cloud storage costs dropped 18% compared to projected DVR infrastructure spend, validating the session-caching approach as both technically sound and financially disciplined.
 Delivery timelines accelerated by 50% as the multi-CDN optimization reduced bottlenecks in the content pipeline.
-Most importantly, the platform modernized its competitive position: playback controls moved from a missing feature to a differentiator in enterprise sales conversations, directly reducing the churn risk that had motivated the initiative.
+Faster delivery translated directly into lower buffering rates and higher viewer session completion.
+The platform also modernized its competitive position: playback controls moved from a missing feature to a differentiator in enterprise sales conversations and directly reduced the churn risk that had motivated the initiative.